aki202/aki202/README.md

 ### 👨‍💻 about

-I'm front-end & server-side engineer.
-I've experienced the launching & expansion phases in two start-ups.
-I received my bachelor's degree in engineering through an applied research in Natural Language Processing.
-My hobby is Machine Learning & StarWars💫
+I'm front-end and server-side engineer.
+I've worked as programmer and tech-lead in small to large orgnizations.
+I like everything about software, but I has a strong interest in software architecture.

 ### ❤️ like